manumolina/PanTEon/README.md

 * -n MODELS, --models MODELS: Models to be used (comma-separated).
 Options=All, NeuralTE, Terrier, CREATE, ClassifyTE, DeepTE, Inpactor2_Class, TERL, BERTE, TEClass2
 * -d MODELS_DIRECTORY, --models_directory MODELS_DIRECTORY:Directory where models will be stored during training
 * -z MIN_PROB, --min_prob MIN_PROB: Minimum probability to classify a TE
+* -b BASED_MODELS: Pre-trained models used as initialization for re-training (transfer learning)

 It is highly recommended to create and use an output directory in each execution to avoid the substitution of result files from different runs of PanTEon.